switchboard-xyz/switchboard/cli/README.md

   -s, --silent          suppress cli prompts
   -u, --rpcUrl=<value>  alternate RPC url
-  -v, --verbose         log everything --account=<value>     (required) Path to file containing the private key for the payer account --arbitrum            use the arbitrum chain --chain=<option>      the evm chain to interact with
+  -v, --verbose         log everything
+  --arbitrum            use the arbitrum chain --chain=<option>      the evm chain to interact with
                         <options: coredao|arbitrum>